barnii77/config.lvim/README.md

 ## Additional Notes

+### File Navigation
+You could simply do fricking `<leader>bj[a-z]` to jump to any open buffer or place a global mark there and do '[A-Z] But I was too stupid to see the which-key mapping and always used <leader>bn Lol
+Harpoon will stay commented out now that I have this

 ### Marks
 use :ma {a-z} to create a local mark use :ma {A-Z} to create a global mark